saltyorg/docs/docs/saltbox/basics/basics.md

 # What is Saltbox?

-- [Saltbox](https://saltbox.works/) is an [Ansible](https://www.ansible.com/how-ansible-works) and [docker](https://www.docker.com/what-container) based solution for rapidly deploying a cloud media server on any x64 Ubuntu Server.
+- [Saltbox](https://github.com/saltyorg/Saltbox){: target=_blank rel="noopener noreferrer" } is an [Ansible](https://www.ansible.com/how-ansible-works) and [docker](https://www.docker.com/what-container) based solution for rapidly deploying a cloud media server on any x64 Ubuntu Server.

 - Primary functions are: the automatic acquisition of media, storing that media on the cloud, and being able to  play it back from anywhere and from any device.